 There are actually several types of MIDI keyboards:

-- The digital piano, the electronic keyboard and the synthesizer, all which can be played normally, produce their own sounds and equipped with MIDI connections.
+- The digital piano, the electronic keyboard, and the synthesizer, all which can be played normally, produce their own sounds and equipped with MIDI connections.

-- The MIDI keyboard that do not produce sounds when played normally is sometimes called the Master Keyboard and must be connected to other MIDI audio devices to sound.
-A Master Keyboard is in fact only a number of keys with control buttons, adjustment wheels and sliders that sends MIDI signals to other connected devices when the keys are pressed.
+- The MIDI keyboard that does not produce sounds when played normally is sometimes called the Master Keyboard and must be connected to other MIDI audio devices to sound.
+A Master Keyboard is in fact only a number of keys with control buttons, adjustment wheels, and sliders that sends MIDI signals to other connected devices when the keys are pressed.
 One could say that a Master Keyboard that lacks its own built-in sound features is designed to enable sounds found in computers and so-called sound modules, ie. synthesizers without keys.

 The Home Recording Studio

 The MIDI keyboard is an important element in a home recording studio.
 In addition to being played, it will be used for remote control of the other MIDI devices in the studio.

 If you are planning to build a home recording studio, here is a brief overview of which devices are needed:

 Whether you’re using a laptop or desktop PC, Mac or iMac, it’s nice to have a couple of good-sized high-resolution screens to give you better overview and control while working.

 It is important to choose the software that suits your needs and your wallet.
 There is a selection of music production programs to choose from, just make sure the software is easy to work with.
 If you are a singer/songwriter, it should have the right tools for this and if you want to make electronic music, it should have synthesizers, drums, effects, etc.